kimikumantaro/algo_tg8/tries/tries-rtc.md

 Running Time, T(N) = c2(n) + c3(n-1) + c5(n-1)

-Therefore, the time complexity of this class can be said to be O(n).
+Therefore, the time complexity of this function can be said to be O(n).